 What is it?

 Google Now uses “cards” or little notices that pop up to help inform you about upcoming events in your life and is available on Android 4.1 (JellyBean) capable phones like the Samsung Galaxy Nexus and Samsung Galaxy S3.

-When you’re getting ready to leaving for work, Google Now will pop up a notification with the traffic on your usual route.
+When you’re getting ready to leave for work, Google Now will pop up a notification with the traffic on your usual route.
 If there’s a lot of traffic, it will offer you alternate routes.
 Do you depend on your Google Calendar to help you keep track of your busy day?
 Google Now will pop up reminders that include directions and travel time.
 Wondering when the next bus or train is?
-Google Now can give you up to the minute information.
+Google Now can give you up-to-the-minute information.

 Setting Up Google Now

 In order to use Google Now, you need a phone running Android 4.1 (JellyBean) as well as an active Google account.
 On your phone, swipe up from the middle soft key to access the “Google Now” menu.
 If you have never activated Google Now before, it will give you the option to enable it.

 Once enabled, scroll down to the three-button icon at the bottom of the Google Now screen to access the settings.